 If you thought nachos were contentious, then you'll want to stay away from chili.
-Few dishes lead to so much debate: what kind of meat (if any) and chilies to use and whether or not to use beans and tomatoes can bring people to blows.
+Few dishes lead to so much debate: Questions like what kind of meat (if any) and chilies to use and whether or not to use beans and tomatoes can bring people to blows.
 As much fun as it is to fight over food, if you ask us, all chili is delicious as long as it's done right.

 The Best Chili Ever

 We're going to dive head first into the chili debate by boldly calling this recipe "the best."
 And we back that claim up with an incredibly flavorful chili made with chopped short rib, dried chili peppers, and spices like star anise, cloves, fennel, and coriander.
 Coffee and chocolate give the chili extra richness, and, to bump up the savoriness, we turn to a few secret ingredients: Marmite, anchovies, and soy sauce.
 We also use kidney beans (sorry, Texans).

 After starting this roundup with a recipe that includes beans, it's only right to go all-meat for our second choice.
 This chile con carne is seriously beefy—it's not much more than big hunks of chuck and a blend of fresh and dried chilies.
 To get the most flavor out of the peppers, we soften them in chicken stock and use an immersion blender to purée the mix.

 Our standard chile con carne isn't hard to make, but it does need to simmer for a couple hours.
 If you're pressed for time before the game, using a pressure cooker allows you to make the dish in just an hour.
 Browning the chuck whole before cutting it into chunks saves you some time, but otherwise, this recipe is pretty similar to the last one.

 Chili for Chili Burgers, Chili Dogs, or Chili Fries